-So here you are, ready to reach out to see if therapy can help your teen control their emotions and restore a sense of order in your home.
+So, here you are, ready to reach out to see if therapy can help your teen control their emotions and restore a sense of order in your home.

 A lot of the time, your teen feels so overwhelmed by the emotions inside of them that they take their anger out on everyone else.

 You truly want your teen to find relief from the internal pressure that seems to make their emotions so ready to erupt.
 But you have no idea what else to do for your teen to help them overcome their highly volatile temperaments.
 You never imagined it would get to this level.
-And you certainly didn’t expect you’d need to reach out for profession help.
+And, you certainly didn’t expect that you’d need to reach out for profession help.

-Signs Your Teen is Struggling with Anger
+Signs That Your Teen Might Be Struggling with Anger

 - Behavioral: your teen is seen clenching their jaws or grinding their teeth, often has frequent anger outbursts due to frustration with others or life, has withdrawn from engaging with others

-- Cognitive:your teen blames others for their own mistakes or thinks everything is unfair
+- Cognitive: your teen blames others for their own mistakes or thinks everything is unfair

-- Mood:your teen often feels angry, irritated, guilty, sad, or resentful
+- Mood: your teen often feels angry, irritated, guilty, sad, or resentful

-When You Seek Support for Teen Anger from the Center for Anxiety and Behavior Management
+When You Seek Support for Teen Anger from The Center for Anxiety and Behavior Management

 - Your teen will learn to identify triggering situations and thoughts associated with anger